icanbe444/my_recipe_App/README.md

 Part 1: Specification of your web application: (2 grades) (~300 words) Create a short report containing a brief on the following:
 Description of your application.
-I need to build a recipe blog with two types of users.
-The first users type will be the Chef (Recipe makers) and they will have an admin access.
-The chefs can perform CRUD functions on their recipes.
-The will not be able to perform these functions other chefs recipe.
+I have designed a Recipe Blog using the following technologies;
+•	HTML
+•	CSS
+•	AJAX
+•	SQL
+The application is designed for user to access and view recipe of choice and read about the recipes description.
+The application has 3 types of users; the general user who visit just to view the recipe information.
+The second users are the chef who have authorization to Create, Read, Update and Delete recipe.
+The can perform the CRUD functions on their recipes but not on recipes created by other chefs.
+The last user is the Admin who is a super user.
+The admin has all the functions of the chef and more.
+The Admin can create chefs, users and other admins.
+The application can be divided into three parts; The front end, backend and the database management.
+The front end was built with combination of HTML, CSS and Ajax.
+I have used HTML for the content of the site while the CSS is used to design the look and feel of the application.
+Ajax is used for connecting the CRUD APIs with the front end.
+The backend is an admin dashboard built on a Rocketman Admin Dashboard Template  (rocketman-html.vercel.app).
+The database runs on MySql engine.

 A list of planned functionalities.